saleor/saleor-next-starter/README.md

 - [GraphQL Code Generator](https://the-guild.dev/graphql/codegen)

 ## Quickstart
-1. Clone the repository from the template
+1. Create a new repository from this template ("Use this template")
 2. Create `.env` file based on `.env.example`:

 ```bash